-The other patients are teenagers just like you — teens trying to recover from addiction.
-Young men and women may attend the same therapy sessions, school modules, meals and hang out during recreational time.
+Other patients at the facility will include teens trying to recover from addiction.
+Young men and women may attend the same therapy sessions, school modules, meals and recreational events.
 But rooming and sleeping areas are always separate.

-The effectiveness of addiction treatment for teens or adults is difficult to measure because of the number of factors that protect and endanger recovery.
+The effectiveness of addiction treatment for teens or adults is difficult to measure because a number of factors can protect or endanger recovery.
 It’s difficult to say rehab is a failure if a teen relapses because relapse rates for teens and adults are high.

 That doesn’t mean rehab is ineffective.
 Relapse rates for diabetes and hypertension are high, but most people accept that behavioral changes and medical intervention can successfully treat those diseases despite relapses.